vectordotdev/vector/rfcs/2022-03-xx-xyz-ingest-opentelemtry-traces.md

 ### In scope

 - `opentelemetry_traces` source, with both http and grpc support
-- `opentelemetry_traces` source to `datadog_traces` sink forwarding
+- Support `opentelemetry_traces` source to `datadog_traces` sink forwarding by dealing with:
-- Settle on a signle internal representation for all traces form inside vector
+  - Traces normalization to a single format inside Vector
+  - Conversion to/from this format in all traces sources/sinks
 - APM stats computation logic, with an implementation for the `opentelemetry_traces` sources, applicable for all traces sources

 ### Out of scope